haveachin/infrared/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots** (Optional)
 If applicable, add screenshots to help explain your problem.
-A copy of your logs would be nice, but please be sure to censor any information that you don't what to be public.
+A copy of your logs would be nice, but please be sure to censor any information that you don't want to be public.

 **Additional context** (Optional)
 Add any other context about the problem here.